The Xometry app works best with JavaScript enabled!

 Hand holding ductile pipe gasket.
 Image Credit: Shutterstock.com/pamir

 Ductility is a crucial property that describes the ability of a material to be stretched, pulled, or drawn into a thin wire or thread without breaking.
-It is a property associated mainly with metals and determined by the number of electrons and how they are arranged within the atom.
-The more electrons a metal has, the greater its ductility.
-High ductility is essential in applications like structural beams and cables, while low ductility makes a material brittle and more likely to break before deforming.
+It is a property associated mainly with metals and determined by atomic bonding and crystal structure.
+Metals with high ductility typically have metallic bonding, which allows atoms to slide past each other without breaking the structure.
+High ductility is essential in applications like wires and cables, while low ductility makes a material brittle and more likely to break before deforming.

-This article provides an overview of ductility, its importance, how to calculate ductility, and examples of ductile materials.
-It also discusses the factors that affect ductility, including chemical composition, grain size, and cell structure.
+This article provides an overview of ductility, its importance, how to calculate ductility and examples of ductile materials.
+It also discusses the factors that affect ductility, including chemical composition, grain size, and temperature.

 What Is Ductility?

 Ductility is a physical property of a material that describes its ability to be stretched, pulled, or drawn into a thin wire or thread without breaking.
 It is the measure of how much a material can be deformed or elongated under stress before it fractures.
 Ductility is typically a property that is associated mainly with metals.
 Metallic bonds are formed between the atoms in metals.
-This simply implies that electrons from each atom are free to flow between one another.
-This characteristic also enables the metal's atoms to slide past one another, allowing the metal to be stretched.
+This implies that electrons from each atom are free to flow through the metallic lattice.
+This characteristic also enables the metal's atoms to slide past one another, allowing the metal to be stretched without breaking.

 What Is the Importance of Ductility?

 Ductility is a very important property when it comes to structures.
 Structures with ductility can flex and deform to some degree without rupturing.
-High ductility is important in applications like structural beams and cables.
+High ductility is important in applications like bridges, cables, pipelines, and earthquake-resistant buildings.
 It is also possible to create wires out of ductile metals.

 What Are Examples of Ductile Materials?

-The majority of metals, including: gold, silver, erbium, copper, terbium, and samarium, are excellent examples of ductile materials; whereas non-metals are generally not ductile.
-Tungsten and high-carbon steel are, however, two examples of metals that are not highly ductile.
+The majority of metals, including gold, silver, and copper, are excellent examples of ductile materials, whereas non-metals are generally not ductile.
+However, tungsten and high-carbon steel are two examples of metals that are not highly ductile due to their brittle nature at room temperature.

 What Is the Most Ductile Metal?

-The most ductile natural metals are gold, platinum, and silver.
-All of which can be stretched into fine wires and used for jewelry.
+The most ductile natural metals are gold, platinum, and silver, with gold being the most ductile.
+All three can be stretched into fine wires and used for jewelry and electrical applications.
 Copper is another extremely ductile metal that is frequently used for electrical wires.

 What Does High Ductility Mean?

-A material with a high degree of ductility is more likely to distort than to break.
+A material with a high degree of ductility is more likely to deform plastically than to break.
 A material with high strength and ductility will be tougher compared to a material with low strength and ductility.
-Brittle materials have restricted strain values; so while they may be strong, they lack toughness.
+Brittle materials have restricted strain values, so while they may be strong, they lack toughness and are prone to sudden fracture under stress.

 What Does Low Ductility Mean?

-A material with low ductility is brittle and will break before deforming when subjected to a tensile force.
+A material with low ductility is more brittle and will break or fracture with minimal plastic deformation when subjected to a tensile force.

 How To Calculate Ductility?

-Ductility is reported as a percentage of elongation (seen in Figure 1 below), or sometimes as the percentage of area reduction.
+Ductility is reported as a percentage of elongation (seen in Figure 1 below) or sometimes as a percentage of area reduction.
 The following equations can be used to calculate ductility:

 ductility formula